sorooshsorkhani/sensefolio/README.md

 Sensefolio combines real-time financial news with sentiment analysis and historical stock data to identify patterns that may influence stock performance.
 The goal is to build a system that provides a probability-based indication of whether a stock’s value may experience upward or downward momentum over a selected time frame.

+It currently uses the VADER sentiment model to analyze news headlines and assess market sentiment.

 ## 💡 How It Helps

 In today’s fast-moving markets, news plays a critical role in shaping investor sentiment.
 Sensefolio helps users by:

 - Aggregating and organizing company-specific financial news from trusted sources
-- Extracting sentiment from news articles using natural language processing
+- Extracting sentiment from news articles using natural language processing (currently via VADER)
 - Preparing the foundation for analyzing correlations between sentiment trends and stock price movements
 - Laying the groundwork for building predictive models to assist in decision making